-- For age group draft legal races, no aero bars or clip-ons are permitted - No space is permitted between the left and right hand side of the clip-on bar at its forward most point. - Forward facing clip-ons must have a solid standard factory bridge joining both sides of the clip-on at its forward most point. - Brake levers must be mounted on the handlebar, not on the clip-on handlebars - No forward facing gear shifters are allowed on the end of the clipon handlebars. - Clip-on handlebars must be mounted parallel to the ground. - Water bottles and water bottle holders may not be mounted onto the handlebars or clip-on. - Standard mountain bike bar-ends ("bull-horns") may be allowed (when fitted on a mountain bike).
+- (i) For draft legal races the following handlebar rules apply: - Only traditional drop handlebars are permitted.
+The handlebars must be plugged; - Standard mountain bike bar-ends ("bull-horns") may be allowed (when fitted on a mountain bike).
 These bar-ends must be plugged.
 If it is deemed that the bar ends are a danger to the athlete or another competitor rule 5.2a(ii) will apply - (ii) For draft illegal races, the following rules on handlebars apply: - Only handlebars and clip-on bars not extending beyond the leading edge of the front wheel will be permitted.
 Clip-on bars in two pieces do not need to be bridged.
-All tube ends must be plugged.
+All tube ends must be plugged. - (iii) For Schools Events, no aerobars are allowed for any age group including those who are racing in a draft-legal race.